 To get here, you can take a bus from Dambulla, which will take around 2 hours.
 If you want a more comfortable ride, you can hire a cab.

 Energise yourself by starting your day early and taking a walk along the stunning Kandy Lake.
-It is a famous spot among both locals and foreigners for the scenic views it provides.
+It is one of the most beautiful places in Kandy and is a famous spot among both locals and foreigners for the scenic views it provides.

 As you walk, you will notice the mist clinging to the mountains around you and a few reptiles and birds along the lake’s edges.
 You can even go for a boat ride on the lake with your loved ones if you wish.